archydeberker/ski-monitor/README.md

  - precipitation [rain or snow]
  - current snow depth

 For a range of ski resorts (the default ones being the ones near me).

+For a demo, see [this webapp](http://ski-monotor.herokuapp.com), which is deployed (for free) via [Heroku](http://heroku.com) (it's awesome).

+If you'd liek to set up something similar for yourself, see the [deployment section below](#deployment-to-heroku).
  ## Tech
-This repo uses:
+This app uses:

  - the Dash package from Plotly for plotting + serving the webapp
  - the DarkSky API for current and forecast weather